What Is Thai Shrimp Green Curry?

 VISUAL WALK THROUGH

 ★ Step 3.
-Add the shrimp last and watch them closely.
+Add the shrimp and cook just until pink.
 This is What Makes the Difference.

 Ingredients